lalawue/PageEventBus/README.md

 - child view controllers
 - subviews

-every role have their own view model for business logic, view model can receive and send event through an event bus, view model also has an unowned view reference, so it can manipulate view when needed.
+every role have their own view model or page model for business logic, view model can receive and send event through an event bus, view model also has an unowned view/controller reference, so it can manipulate view/controller when needed.

-event bus instance was holding by page view controller, child view controller and subviews will connect to event bus when their view didMoveToWindow, through responder chain.
+event bus instance was holding by view or view controller create or connect to, keep a weak ref in global manager with typed name, when no view or view controller holding an event bus, it will auto released.

 # Example